taniawyss/intro-to-R/docs/bonus_code.md

 The R code to run Wilcoxon or T tests can be found [here (ex.9)](https://github.com/sib-swiss/first-steps-with-R-training/blob/master/solutions/R_practice9_solution.R) using source data that can be found [here](https://github.com/sib-swiss/first-steps-with-R-training/tree/master/course_datasets).
 The R code to run a linear model can be found [here (ex.10)](https://github.com/sib-swiss/first-steps-with-R-training/blob/master/solutions/R_practice10_solution.R).
 Feel free to try it out!

-Finally, the SIB course [Introduction to statistics with R](https://sib-swiss.github.io/Introduction-to-statistics-with-R/) is also designed for R beginners and introduces hypothesis testing, multiple testing correction, linear models, correlation and regression, and principal component analysis.

 ## RNA sequencing - example code

 ### Small information on a typical RNAseq workflow